dgtruc/dgtruc.github.io/_pages/cv.md

 Education
 ======
-* B.S. in Electrical Engineering, Hanoi University of Science and Technology, 2019
+* 2014 - 2019: B.S. in Electrical Engineering, Hanoi University of Science and Technology, Vietnam
-* M.S. in Electrical Engineering, Hanoi University of Science and Technology, 2021
+* 2019 - 2021: M.S. in Electrical Engineering, Hanoi University of Science and Technology, Vietnam
-* Unemployed, 2021
+* 2021 - Present: Unemployed

 Experience
 ======